Eudorajab1/websaw-userguide/docs/source/getting_started.rst

     cd hello_world
     touch . __init__.py

-or by using your favourite IDE such as vscode.
+or by using your favourite IDE such as pyjsaw or vscode.

-Now that we have got our app folder ready lets head over to `Websaw Workshop <https://websaw-workshop.readthedocs.io/en/latest/getting_started.html>`_ to put everything to use.
+Now that we have got our app folder it is time to head over to the appropriate secion depending on the **Type** of application your are looking to develop.

-Once you have completed the first workshop you will have seen how the three main layers of *Websaw* in action.

-    * **Fixture**
-    * **Context**
-    * **Application**

-You will also note that so far we have not mentioned things like **request**, **response** and **sessions** that make up any HTTP framework.

-This does not mean that they are not there .. far from it.

-We will cover these in the :ref:`context` section of the user guide but for now lets take a deeper look at the  **fixture** layer by heading over to the :ref:`fixtures` seciton.
+For *Client Side* or **SPA** application development please refer to :ref:`client_side` alternatively take a look at the :ref:`server_side` section of the user guide. to get up and running with the application type of your choice.

+For a more detailed look at **WebSaw** application development there is a comprehensive set of **Tutorials** designed to provide you with a comprehensive set of building blocks to get you up to speed using real life hands-on practical examples.
+To learn more please head on over to the `Websaw Workshop <https://websaw-workshop.readthedocs.io/en/latest/getting_started.html>`_